 The board secretary records minutes of the board meetings.
 Minutes of the previous meetings are provided for each meeting, along with the current agenda.
 The minutes represent official actions taken by the board, but do not include verbatim transcripts of conversations and discussions from each meeting.

-To present a recommendation, request, or information, staff and community members must submit a request to: Cassi Pearson, KCSD Superintendent, 309 W. Main, Knoxville, IA 50138 or Cassi.Pearson@kcsd.k12.ia.us.
+To present a recommendation, request, or information, staff and community members must submit a request to: Cassi Pearson, KCSD Superintendent, 418 S Park Lane Dr, Knoxville, IA 50138 or Cassi.Pearson@kcsd.k12.ia.us.
 Requests should include name, address, phone number, organization represented, purpose of the presentation and pertinent background information.
 The request must reach the superintendent by noon on the previous Wednesday for the upcoming Monday board meeting.

 Presenting at the meeting